top of page

 Publications

-Bassett, B.S. (under review).
+Bassett, B.S.
+(2023).
 “Do You Know How to Ask for an Incomplete?:” Reconceptualizing Low-Income, First-Generation College Student Success Through a Resource Acquisition Lens.
+Harvard Educational Review.
+93(3), 366-390.
+Link

 Bassett, B.S.
 (2021).
 Big Enough to Bother Them?: When Low-Income, First-Generation Students Seek Help from Support Programs.
 The Journal of College Student Development.
 62(1), 19-36.
 Link